-310 6 Cold-air outbreaks
+6 Cold-air outbreaks

 In this section, we focus on the meteorological characteristics of the MCAOs based on the quality-controlled airborne and dropsonde data.
-Figures 6 and 7 show vertical cross-sections of temperature, wind speed, as well as specific and relative humidity.
-Note that for the latter quantity, we show only those regions where saturation over ice was reached indicating where clouds had presumably been present.
-Panels of the total values of relative humidity are shown in Appendix B. All cross-sections are designed in a similar way as shown in Tetzlaff et al. (2014) for potential temperature and in Tetzlaff (2016) for all four variables.
-Data from the aircraft's profiles are the same in their and in our illustrations, whereas different corrections were applied by them to the dropsonde data (see Sect.
+Figures 6 and 7 show vertical cross sections of temperature, wind speed, and specific and relative humidity.
+For the latter quantity, it should be noted that we only show those regions where saturation over ice was reached, indicating that clouds had presumably been present.
+Figures B1 and B2 in Appendix B show the total values of relative humidity.
+All cross sections are designed in a similar way to those shown in Tetzlaff et al. (2014) for potential temperature and in Tetzlaff (2016) for all four variables.
+The data from the aircraft's profiles in the above-mentioned work are the same as those in our illustrations, whereas different corrections were applied to the dropsonde data (see Sect.
 4.2.1).
-Figures 6 and 7 show also the ABL height on each day, which was also adapted from Tetzlaff (2016).
-We provide only a brief description of the cross-sections and refer to Tetzlaff et al. (2014) and Tetzlaff (2016) for a more detailed interpretation.
+Figures 6 and 7 also show the ABL height on each day, which was adapted from Tetzlaff (2016).
+We provide only a brief description of the cross sections and refer to Tetzlaff et al. (2014) and Tetzlaff (2016) for a more detailed interpretation.